elijah-03/Interp-ML-IDS/README.md

 ## File Structure

 -   `app.py`: Main Flask application backend.
 Handles predictions and interpretability logic.
--   `train_model.py`: Script to train the XGBoost model and save artifacts.
+-   `train_model.py`: Memory-optimized script to train the XGBoost model and save artifacts.
 -   `evaluate_model.py`: Script for batch evaluation of the model.
 -   `evaluate_rules.py`: Script to evaluate the rule-based surrogate system.
 -   `generate_report_visuals.py`: Script to generate plots for the report.
+-   `generate_paper_figures.py`: Script to generate high-quality figures for the LaTeX paper.
 -   `preprocess.py`: Data cleaning, feature selection, and preprocessing logic.
 -   `load_dataset.py`: Utility to load and sample the CSE-CIC-IDS2018 dataset.
 -   `static/`: CSS styles and JavaScript logic for the frontend.